EmilyNaylor/Data_Course_NAYLOR/README.md

 Ok re did all 10 of my commits that were in the wrong spot.
 Does this add?
 I am checking to make sure I can still do this
+I remeber there was a way to put all of the commands that I had done into a text file but I don't remeber what the process was.